ducvktran/Weather-App-with-LLM/README.md

 # Weather-App-with-LLM

 This repository contains the Jupyter notebook with the Python code to create an LLM app/chatbot that lets users enter a city name to search for a five-day weather forecast.
-The app first verifies whether the input is a valid city name and then retrieves the weather forecast data from the [API](https://www.visualcrossing.com/weather/weather-data-services).
+The app first verifies whether the input is a valid city name using an [LLM model](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) and then retrieves the weather forecast data from the [API](https://www.visualcrossing.com/weather/weather-data-services).
 If you want to view the notebook on nbviewer, please click [here](https://nbviewer.org/github/ducvktran/Weather-App-with-LLM/blob/main/Weather_App_with_LLM.ipynb).

 Once you run all the code cells (using GPU and following some specific instructions in the notebook), you should get the chat interface like the picture below.